2 July , 2025

 Kungsträdgården, or “The King’s Garden,” has been a central gathering place in Stockholm for centuries.
 Its lush greenery and scenic walkways offer a serene escape from city life.
 The park’s elm trees, in particular, held both aesthetic and historical value, contributing to the garden’s iconic landscape.

 Plans to build a subway entrance in Kungsträdgården surfaced in the late 1960s.
-Many of the park’s old elm trees, which are thought to be essential to its allure, were in danger of being destroyed by this development.
+This development threatened to destroy many of the park’s old elm trees, considered essential to its allure.
 Public indignation over the planned removal of these trees led to a mobilization of citizens who saw the plan as an attack on their natural and cultural heritage.

 The rise of “The elm conflict”